-Ghana is a multilingual nation just like most other countries in Africa and just as different sources give different figures for the number of Languages in Ghana as spoken by the different tribes, there can only be one official language understood by all the tribal groups, and that is the colonial English language and lingual franca.
+Ghana is a multilingual nation just like most other countries in Africa and just as different sources give different figures for the number of Languages in Ghana as spoken by the different tribes, there can only be one official language understood by all the tribal groups, and that is the colonial English language and lingua franca.
 In Ghana, there are about eighty (80) languages which are diverse in all regions of Ghana.

-Official Ghana Languages According to Ranks
+Official Ghana Language(s) According to Ranks

-Dagbani is made of two ethnic languages; Dagaare and Dagbanli.
+This Ghana language is made of two ethnic languages; Dagaare and Dagbanli.
 The Dagbani is one of the Gur language (in Niger-Congo language), which belongs to the larger Mole-Dagbani ethnic group found in Ghana and Burkina Faso.
 It is spoken by Dagombas in the Northern Region of Ghana.

 Closely related to Akan, it is spoken by the Nzema people in southwestern Ghana and southeast Ivory Coast.
 The population of people who speak Nzemaa are 262,000 in Ghana and 328,700 in other countries.

-Kasem language is spoken in the Upper Eastern Region of Ghana and also in Burkina Faso
+This language is spoken in the Upper Eastern Region of Ghana and also in Burkina Faso

 Gonja is spoken in the Northern Region of Ghana and Wa, with a population of 230,000(2004).

-Suffice it to say that even though all of these Ghanaian languages are official and are well recognized, English is generally used in all the regions that speaks these languages and has been upheld as the official language of Government and all other business purposes.
+Suffice it to say that even though all of these Ghanaian languages are official and are well recognized, English is generally used in all the regions that speak these languages and has been upheld as the official language of Government and all other business purposes.